-How to accomplish more with less - Tools and routines I've found useful
+How to accomplish more with less - Useful tools & routines (Guest post by Eugene Yan)

 This guest post is by Eugene Yan, who is a writer and speaker.
 He shares his experiences in data science and productivity at eugeneyan.com, and is currently an Applied Scientist at Amazon.

 We all have that friend who has a full-time job, completed a part-time postgrad degree, and built an income-generating side business.
 On top of that, she makes time to exercise, read, and write.

 How do they accomplish so much with the same amount of time?

 I don’t know.
 But I had to find out when I started the Georgia Tech Masters in CS while working full-time.
 Four years later, I’m happy to share a system that worked well for me.
 It helped me to graduate, and now, it’s helping me to write weekly.

 While this is humble compared to those superhumans, I do get questions about it from time to time.
 So here’s a write-up about the tools and routines that make up my system.
 Perhaps it’ll be useful for you.
 I’m also curious about your productivity systems and would love to hear from you.

 - Routines are cheat sheets for lazy thinkers

 - Room for downtime and play (read: distractions)